 Your estimate is higher than the one the insurance company wrote.

-Your estimate is higher than the one the insurance company wrote.
-Will I have to pay the difference if I want to bring my car to you to repair?
 No, not normally.
 The insurance company is obligated to return your vehicle to its pre-accident condition, and they are willing to pay for a correct repair.
 The way modern vehicles are constructed, it’s often difficult to see all the damage on their first inspection.
 Insurance company adjusters typically include only visible damage in their estimates.
 Suspected, even strongly suspected, damage is normally omitted.

 When your vehicle is disassembled for repair, additional damage is frequently discovered.
 A quality repair shop needs to point out this additional damage to the insurance company and make arrangements for the company to pay for the additional repairs required.

 Whether your estimates are from repair facilities or insurance companies it is very difficult to compare them unless the damages are very minor.
 There are many reasons why they may at times seem very far apart.
 Normally they are simply not estimating all the same items and operations.
 This it not to say that either or any of the estimates are wrong, but one shop may feel a hidden item is likely to be damaged, based on past experience, and write it on the estimate.
 Another shop may only write what is visible at the present time before the vehicle is dismantled.
 What really should be important to you is that when the vehicle is completed, it is safe and properly repaired…and did you know…the final bills will most often be very similar.